-The lead group of vehicle got to a point where the track opened out to the shore of the inlet.
+The lead group of vehicles got to a point where the track opened out to the shore of the inlet.
 Here the group waited for the rear echelon to catch up.
-We all then headed to the mouth of the inlet.
+We then all headed to the mouth of the inlet.

 There being no other way out, we returned the way we had come.
 At a four way intersection we took the track north and drove to the eastern end on the Inlet.
 We couldn’t find a track through to Chesapeake Road so we followed our inward track out.